gungunfebrianza/RPMI/README.md

 The ocean is abundant in mineral resources, oil and gas, natural gas hydrate, biological resources, energy and photo-free biological evolution, which may arise our scientific interests.

+## Needs From Sustained Economic Development in Marine Science and Technology